The-alpha-male/AirBnB_clone_v2/web_flask/README.md

   - `/number/<n>`: display “n is a number” only if n is an integer
   - `/number_template/<n>`: display a HTML page only if n is an integer:
     - `H1` tag: “Number: n” inside the tag BODY
-- You must use the option  `strict_slashes=False` in your route definition
+- You must use the option  `strict_slashes=False` in your route definition.